Ships Supporting Two Naval Partnerships Conduct Training in Gulf of Aden

+MANAMA, Bahrain – Ships from the navies of Japan and Italy sailed together and conducted combined training in the Gulf of Aden, April 8, while operating under two multinational maritime partnerships, Combined Maritime Forces and European Union Naval Forces.

-230408-N-NO146-1005 GULF OF ADEN (April 8, 2023) Sailors aboard Japanese Maritime Self-Defense Force destroyer JS Makinami (DD 112) wave to Italian Navy frigate ITS Carlo Bergamini (F 590) during combined training in the Gulf of Aden between Combined Maritime Forces and European Union Naval Forces, April 8, 2023.
-(Courtesy photo)
+Japanese Maritime Self-Defense Force destroyer JS Makinami (DD 112) and Italian Navy frigate ITS Carlo Bergamini (F 590) transferred personnel and conducted professional exchanges on topics related to vessel boardings and maritime security.

+“The combined training instilled a firm belief that our ships performing maritime operations can work together anytime and anywhere,” said Capt.
+Kenichi Fujii, commander of Japan’s 7th Escort Division that is in charge of Makinami.

+During the training, Makinami operated in support of Combined Task Force (CTF) 151, one of four operational task forces under Combined Maritime Forces, which includes 38 member-nations and partners.
+CTF 151 conducts counter-piracy missions led by Republic of Korea Navy Rear Adm.
+Ko Seung-bum.

 |Date Taken: